bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL].
+My collaborator Ayan Pendharkar
-I've built an open-source model
+> and I have built an open-source model that ranks San Diego intersections by
-> that ranks San Diego intersections by predicted future severe-crash risk, focused
+> predicted future severe-crash risk, focused
 > specifically on locations with no severe-crash history yet.
 >
 > The OTS rankings, like most safety screening, are retrospective by design — they
 > tell a city where harm has already concentrated.
-What I've tried to build is the
+What we've tried to build is the
 > forward-looking complement: which currently-clean locations are trending toward
 > becoming those sites.
 On a held-out test the top 500 of 25,699 candidates caught 39 of the
 > intersections that subsequently became injury-crash sites, about 7x the rate of chance.